timvisee/barbapappa/docs/transactionsSpec.md

 If money is subtracted from a users wallet, the mutation `money` field will be positive because money is added to the transaction sum.
 Therefore if money is added to a users wallet, the mutation `money` field will be negative.

+##### Wallet mutation model
+- `id`: index
+- `mutation_id`: reference to the super mutation
+- `wallet_id`: reference to the related wallet
+- `balance_before`: balance at the moment of completing this mutation, just before the money change is applied
+TODO: move these to the super mutation?
+- `created_at`: time this wallet mutation was created at
+- `updated_at`: time this wallet mutation was last updated at

 #### Payment mutation
 A payment mutation defines a money transfer using a supported payment service.